-ASL Aviation Holdings was formally established as ASL Aviation Group in June 2008 and its origins date back to 1970.
+ASL Aviation Holdings was formally established as ASL Aviation Group in June 2008 but its origins date back to 1970.

-ASL Aviation Holdings’ history dates back to 1970 when Safmarine acquired Tropair (Pty) Ltd. and 1972 when Air Bridge Carriers (ABC) formed, and it has grown to become a world leader in ACMI airline operations.
+ASL Aviation Holdings’ history dates back to 1970, when Safmarine acquired Tropair (Pty) Ltd. and 1972 when Air Bridge Carriers (ABC) was formed, and it has grown to become a world leader in ACMI airline operations.

-ASL continued to operate throughout the Covid pandemic, providing essential air cargo services.
+Throughout the Covid-19 pandemic, ASL continued to operate by providing essential air cargo services.
 The drive for efficiency and excellence continued, with ASL Airlines Hungary being integrated into ASL Airlines Ireland, and ASL Airlines United Kingdom was launched to coincide with Brexit.

 In February 2019, STAR Capital Partnership LLP (“STAR Capital”), a leading European fund manager, reached an agreement with ASL Holdings shareholders, Compagnie Maritime Belge (51%) and 3P Air Freighters (49%), to acquire ASL Aviation Holdings, subject to customary approvals.